IKE Platform

 | ws:cleanup-publish — interactive cleanup | cleanup | Delete merged feature branches interactively |

-| ws:commit — stage + commit workspace-wide | sync | Stage + commit across all subprojects with VCS-bridge preamble |
+| ws:commit-publish — stage + commit workspace-wide | sync | Stage + commit across the working set with VCS-bridge preamble |

 | feature-abandon | feature | Preview deletion of a feature branch workspace-wide |